Lessons learnt on money flow and elevated interest

 Money sitting idle in the war chest waiting to be deployed has to be parked somewhere secure with stable yields.
 So I split the money into liquid, less-liquid and illiquid placements, with staggered placement durations.

-Who wants to top up their CPF nowadays with these kind of yields?
-For tax relief, SRS definitely has more flexibility than the see-no-touch Retirement account.
+Who would want to lock money into their CPF with such good yields around?
+For tax relief, SRS definitely has more flexibility than the our see-no-touch Retirement Account.

 Reallocation